Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 #### **4.3.2 Empirical Relationship Between Energy and Latency**
 A central question in TinyODOM-EX is whether energy must be modeled and optimized explicitly, or whether latency alone is a sufficient proxy on the BLE33.
 Adding energy awareness increases system complexity and adds an additional source of experimental variance.
 This section quantifies how tightly energy per inference and latency per inference are coupled in practice.
-The key result is that, for this target and workload,

 <figure style="text-align: left">
   <img src="./assets/plots/SF_EA_energy_latency_diagnostics.png"